olemathias/techonline-servers/doc/readme.md

 ## 3.1 DHCP
 There are many DHCP servers out there, the most known are probably isc-dhcp-server.
 For this task we recommend isc-dhcp-server, but you can choose whatevery you like.
 The rest of the documentation will assume you are using isc-dhcp-server.

 The server can be installed using apt-get on Debian.
+It's normal for startup to fail after installation.
 `apt install isc-dhcp-server`

 A few notes:
 - The default setup from Debian have the same service for DHCPv4 and DHCPv6, since we are only going to use IPv4 in this lab, it can save you some headache by disabling DHCPv6.
 Do that by commenting out `INTERFACESv6` (add # to front of the line) in `/etc/default/isc-dhcp-server`.
 - While you are in `/etc/default/isc-dhcp-server` add ens19 to `INTERFACESv4`.
 This tells the server to only listen to ens19.
 - The default configuration (/etc/dhcp/dhcpd.conf) have everything you need to complete the task, you will just need to put it together.
-Read the examples
+Read the examples.
+- Test the config with `dhcpd -t -cf /etc/dhcp/dhcpd.conf`
-- The log /var/log/syslog is a good start when something is not working.
+- `journalctl -b -t dhcpd -t isc-dhcp-server` is a good start when something is not working.

 Options you will need:
 - domain-name (use the one provided)